openedx/openedx-aspects/docs/technical_documentation/how-tos/remote_clickhouse.rst

     GRANT SELECT ON system.replication_queue TO ch_admin WITH GRANT OPTION;

-    -- This is used in SQL query performance testing SELECT ON system.query_log WITH GRANT OPTION
+    -- This is used in SQL query performance testing GRANT SELECT ON system.query_log to ch_admin WITH GRANT OPTION;

 6. Restart your local or production environment.
 After this change, you need to run the initialization